KumoCorp/kumomta/docs/userguide/configuration/example.md

 -- Processing of incoming messages via HTTP kumo.on('http_message_generated', function(msg)
-  queue_helper:apply(msg)
+  -- Call the queue helper to set up the queue for the message. queue_helper:apply(msg)
   -- SIGNING MUST COME LAST OR YOU COULD BREAK YOUR DKIM SIGNATURES dkim_signer(msg)